Network Endpoint Entity Resolution Patent

 The Problem

 Modern networks face a fundamental challenge: the same device appears under different names to different systems.
-When a smartphone connects to a network, one fingerprint parser might identify it as “android os,” another as “sony android,” and a third as “xperia E6653.”
+When a smartphone connects to a network, one fingerprint parser might call it “android os,” another “sony android,” and a third “xperia E6653”: three names for the same phone.

 This creates serious problems for network security and management.
 How do you write security policies or detect threats when you can’t even agree on what to call a device?
-Today, this requires manual effort to map these different labels together—a process that doesn’t scale to enterprise networks with thousands of devices.
+Today, this requires manual effort to map these different labels together: a process that doesn’t scale to enterprise networks with thousands of devices.

 Our Solution